Page Reviewed / Updated - Mar. 2015

 There are both financial and functional qualifiers for the MPC program.
 Functionally, participants must have a need for assistance with the at least 3 of the following activities of daily living.

-Financially, they must be eligible for Washington's Non-institutional, Categorically Needy Medicaid program which has different limits from standard Medicaid.
-In 2014, this limit is $721 / month but for certain persons could be as high as $2,163.
+Financially, they must be eligible for Washington's Non-institutional, Categorically Needy Medicaid program, which has different limits from standard Medicaid.
+In 2015, this limit is $721 / month but for certain persons could be as high as $2,199.
 The latest information is published on the Washington Social and Health Services webpage.

 There is also an asset or "countable resource" limit of $2,000 or $3,000 for an individual and married couple, respectively.
-However, if one spouse is not applying for Medicaid, the asset limit goes up to $117,240.
-One's home is consider exempt unless the real estate value of the home is in excess of $543,000.
+However, if one spouse is not applying for Medicaid, that spouse is eligible to keep up to $119,220 in savings and other assets.
+One's home is considered exempt, unless the real estate value of the home exceeds $552,000.
+A second home or property, though, is not exempt.

 Washington Medicaid's financial eligibility is especially complicated and for the MPC program even more so.
 For married couples with one spouse applying, it becomes even more complex.
 It is critical to structure one's finances so that the non-applicant spouse maintains sufficient monetary assets on which to subsist.
 For this reason, we suggest couples in this situation consult with either a public benefits counselor or a private financial planner to help them prepare for a Medicaid financial review.
 Read more.